Latin America and the Caribbean

 UNICEF funding requirements for 2013

-TACRO’s humanitarian strategy must be flexible enough to support preparedness and response in a range of countries, including those with a very low response capacity and a high demand for operational and programmatic assistance, as well as a rising number of upper-middle-income countries requiring more targeted assistance.
-The regional office is appealing for US$1,600,000 to maintain this support to country offices while facilitating better inter-agency cooperation and strengthened disaster risk reduction.
+TACRO’s humanitarian strategy must be flexible enough to support preparedness and response in a range of countries, including those with a very low response capacity and a high demand for operational and programmatic assistance, as well as a rising number of upper-middle-income countries with an adequate capacity, requiring specific DRR and resilience building interventions and more targeted assistance in response.
+The Regional Office is appealing for US$2,850,000 to maintain this support to Country Offices while facilitating better inter-agency cooperation and strengthened disaster risk reduction.
 Funds may be used for countries in the region that are not included in a separate chapter in the Humanitarian Action for Children 2013 and that may not benefit from inter-agency flash appeals responding to small or medium size emergencies.

 1 Risk, Emergency, and Disaster Task Force Inter-Agency Workgroup for Latin America and the Caribbean, the Panama-based inter-agency coordination mechanism.